-The University of Rhode Island has a long tradition of promoting diversity among its community, often stimulated by student, staff and faculty advocacy and administrative initiative.
+We have a long tradition of promoting diversity among our community, often stimulated by student, staff and faculty advocacy and administrative initiative.
 Perhaps the most significant period of reform at the University has occurred since the late 1960's to present, ensuring equity and fair treatment of its members, diversifying URI's demographic composition, broadening and deepening its curricular offerings, and in promoting a campus culture and community where each of its members is respected and valued for who they are.

 Upon his appointment as 11th President of the University of Rhode Island, President David M. Dooley announced his Transformational Goals for the 21st Century.
-He noted that, "To succeed, we must constantly ask how we can do more and do it better; and we must engage the world and its diverse cultures, viewpoints and lifestyles."
+One of the four primary goals is to build a community at the University of Rhode Island that values and embraces equity and diversity.

-In addition to maximizing the effectiveness of these departments, the CDO -- who is a member of the President's executive team -- is charged with influencing effective policy formation and collaborating with the various Presidential Commissions and divisional, college and departmental diversity committees, ensuring the accomplishment of strategic diversity goals integral to the overall success of the University.
+In addition to maximizing the effectiveness of these departments, the Chief Diversity Officer -- who is a member of the President's executive team -- is charged with influencing effective policy formation and collaborating with the various Presidential Commissions and divisional, college and departmental diversity committees, ensuring the accomplishment of strategic diversity goals integral to the overall success of the University.

 The Chief Diversity Officer communicates and collaborates with these committees as liaison for the President to ensure that all initiatives undertaken serve the overall accomplishment of strategic university diversity goals.